Edit Blog Post

 Published: August 25th 2018

-From Curtea de Arges, we had a few more hours on the bus where we had a quick stop in Cozia National Park before arriving at the city of Sibiu.
+From Curtea de Arges, we had a few more hours on the bus where we had a quick stop in Cozia National Park before arriving in the city of Sibiu.
 Our hotel for the night was the Hotel Apollo Hermanstadtt.
 Not too long after arriving, Gabo lead us on a quick orientation walk through the city center.
-Wandering through various small side streets to get to the main square, Piata Mare, I was a bit disoriented as to where exactly where we were.
+Wandering through various small side streets to get to the main square, Piata Mare, I was a bit disoriented as to where exactly we were.
 That's one of the drawbacks of taking a group tour.
-With all the logisics and the intineray alreayd planned, there were many times on this trip where I really had no clue where we were.
+With all the logistics and the itinerary already planned, there were many times on this trip where I really had no clue where we were.
 Once at Piata Mare, Gabo pointed out a few banks, some places to have dinner, and some places to buy some necessities.
 From here, we were left to

 our own devices to figure out what we wanted to do for the night.
 Shea and I gravitated towards Erin, Angie, David, and Paul to hang out for the night.
 David and Paul wanted to watch an English soccer match that was taking place so we found a nearby restaurant to have dinner and watch the game.
-It was a good evening where the 6 of us got to know each other better and the start of a little clique that would last the duration of the trip.
+It was a good evening where the 6 of us got to know each other better.
+Little did we know at the time that this was the start of a little clique that would last the duration of the trip.
 After dinner, we made our way back to the hotel where we found a few other from our tour group having some late night beers.
 We joined them for a bit before making our way back up the room after an extremely long day of traveling.